FOSDEM/moderation-docs/README.md

 Test your setup, especially your microphone and webcam.

 ### Enter the chatroom
-You should have received two invitations.
-One is for the main (public) chat room, where the viewers will be, and one is for the backstage chat room, where you can talk with the speaker and any FOSDEM staff present in private.
+You should have received three invitations.
+One is for the main (public) chat room (think of this as the auditorium), where the viewers will be, and one is for the backstage chat room (think of this as the small room next to the auditorium), where you can talk with the speaker and any FOSDEM staff present in private.
+The third invitation is for the hallway track for the talk you are hosting.

  * [_#test:fosdem.org_](https://chat.fosdem.org/#/room/#test:fosdem.org) - the main devroom ("frontstage") where the presentation will be shown and the public will be (_note that this is a test devroom and doesn't actually work_).
  * [_#test-backstage:fosdem.org_](https://chat.fosdem.org/#/room/#test-backstage:fosdem.org) - the backstage ("backstage") chat room (by invitation only) where you can speak with the presenter in private.
+ * [_#test-talk_slug:fosdem.org_](https://chat.fosdem.org/#/room/#test-talk_slug:fosdem.org) - the hallway track for this particular talk.
+This is a public room.

  Ensure you are present and available at least 30 minutes before the talk is due to start, so that we know if something is wrong before the the presentation happens.

+ If you are hosting multiple talks, you'll receive multiple invitations.

 ### During the presentation
 _Image needed_